millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 Task 2
 ------

-We will be using the K-means algorithm to classify earthquake data; however, this data is recorded in latitudinal and longitudinal coordinates.
+We will be using the K-Means algorithm to classify earthquake data; however, this data is recorded in latitudinal and longitudinal coordinates.
 This is problematic as applying the 2-norm (Euclidean distance) to this coordinate system fails to yield the measures we expect to see because of distortion.
-As such, we must convert these coordinates to 3-dimensional Euclidean coordinates before running the K-means algorithm.
+As such, we must convert these coordinates to 3-dimensional Euclidean coordinates before running the K-Means algorithm.

 Write a function, ``ll_to_euc(X)``, that takes an array of longitudinal and latitudinal (in that order) coordinates, ``X``, and converts them to 3-dimensional Euclidean coordinates.
 Do this by writing and using two functions: a function, ``ll_to_sph(X)``, that takes an array of longitudinal and latitudinal (in that order) coordinates, ``X``, and converts them into spherical coordinates and a function, ``sph_to_euc(X)``, that takes an array of spherical coordinates, ``X``, and converts them into 3-dimensional Euclidean coordinates.